The changing role of women in American society

 - It became acceptable for women to drive cars and take part in energetic sports.

 - They wore a lot of jewellery and make-up.
 Spending on cosmetics increased from $17 million to $200 million per year during the 1920s.
-Chanel and Elizabeth Arden were favourite brands.
+Chanel and Elizabeth Arden were favourite brands - becoming household names.

 - Young women danced the new daring dances, such as the Shimmy and the Bunny Hug, and rejected the formal dances of their parents, for example the waltz.